The best sales to shop today: Lululemon, Apple Watch, Owala and more | CNN Underscored

 • Seasoned athletes and newbies alike should consider the Lululemon Blissfeel running shoes, now as low as $79 in select colors and sizes.

-• Originally over $500, this Staub 5-quart cast iron pot is under $130 (yes, you read that right) with code SLEEPNSAVE at eBay.
+• Originally more than $500, this Staub 5-quart cast-iron pot is under $130 (yes, you read that right) with code SLEEPNSAVE at eBay.

 • These Nanoleaf tiles add a unique lighting element to any room, and right now they’re $20 off in the wood finish at Best Buy.